nishantranganaik/PCA_Project/README.md

 - **ER- patients (black)** are more spread out but tend to occupy the **lower-left** region.
 - The two classes are not perfectly separable using just these two genes, but there is a clear trend — which is exactly what the paper shows.

-## 5. Figure 1b — PCA Directions on the Scatter Plot
+## 5. Plot 1b — PCA Directions on the Scatter Plot

 ### What we did